 Just as people experiencing a marriage break-up will seek legal advice on their rights and to protect their interests, so it’s also an advisable course for those in de facto relationships which come to an end.
 While most of the administrative procedures and processes are the same, a few things such as time limits on actions are different.

 McNamara Law is widely experienced in all family law matters, including advising those who have ended a de facto relationship on their entitlements.
 While every case is different, we are recognised as experienced, effective and efficient in dealing with family law matters, and offer a free 30-minute consultation upfront (or use our online service).
-Call us today on 13 52 28 to discuss the best way forward in your situation.
+Call our Ipswich lawyers today on 13 52 28 to discuss the best way forward in your situation.